dora-metrics/pelorus/docs/Configuration.md

 #### Environment Variables

 This exporter provides several configuration options, passed via environment variables.

-Currently the only supported Git provider is GitHub.
-Open an issue or a pull request if your favorite provider is not yet listed!
-(BitBucket and GitLab are on our roadmap)

 | Variable | Required | Explanation | Default Value |